Codecademy Pro: Worth It or Waste of Money?

 • Annual Plan: At $19.99 per month (billed annually at $239.88), this plan offers significant savings for those committed to long-term learning.

-Codecademy frequently provides discounts and promotions, so it’s worth checking their website for any active offers.
+Codecademy frequently offers discounts and promotions, so it's worth checking their website for any active offers.
 They also offer a free trial for Pro, allowing new users to explore the platform’s features and decide if it’s the right fit for their goals.

 Pros of Codecademy Pro